sabi/magi/README.md

 Quick Start
 -------------------

-_NOTICE: The full webserver edition of this software is only compatible with Linux.
-Windows supports HTML Only mode._
+_NOTICE: The full webserver edition of this software is only compatible with Linux._

 _NOTICE: For Linux machines, this package will install software from your apt sources: nginx and apache2.
 If your distro does not use apt, you can manually install nginx and apache2_